defold/doc/docs/en/faq/faq.md

 : We log anonymous usage data from our websites and the Defold editor in order to improve our services and product.
 The editor application also sends error reports to Sentry.io whenever a runtime exception is thrown.

-  If you choose to use our analytics service, we gather anonymous usage data of your game for you.
-This data includes the number of installs, players as well as retention data.
-We see the same data about your games as you do.

 Who made Defold?

 : Defold was created by Ragnar Svensson and Christian Murray.
 They started working on the engine, editor and servers in 2009.
 King and Defold started a partnership in 2013 and King acquired Defold in 2014.
 Read the full story [here](/about-us).